Saul Bellow: Political views

 As he grew older, Bellow moved decidedly away from leftist politics and became identified with cultural conservatism.
 His opponents included feminism, campus activism and postmodernism.
-Bellow also thrust himself into the often contentious realm of Jewish and African-American relations.
+Bellow also thrust himself into the often contentious realm of African American–Jewish relations.
 Bellow was critical of multiculturalism and according to Alfred Kazin once said: "Who is the Tolstoy of the Zulus?
 The Proust of the Papuans?
 I'd be glad to read him."
 Bellow distanced himself somewhat from these remarks, which he characterized as "off the cuff obviously and pedantic certainly."
 He, however, stood by his criticism of multiculturalism, writing:

 Despite his identification with Chicago, he kept aloof from some of that city's more conventional writers.
 In a 2006 interview with Stop Smiling magazine, Studs Terkel said of Bellow: "I didn't know him too well.
 We disagreed on a number of things politically.
 In the protests in the beginning of Norman Mailer's Armies of the Night, when Mailer, Robert Lowell and Paul Goodman were marching to protest the Vietnam War, Bellow was invited to a sort of counter-gathering.
 He said, 'Of course I'll attend'.
 But he made a big thing of it.
 Instead of just saying OK, he was proud of it.
 So I wrote him a letter and he didn't like it.
 He wrote me a letter back.
 He called me a Stalinist.
 But otherwise, we were friendly.
 He was a brilliant writer, of course.
 I love Seize the Day."

-Attempts to name a street after Bellow in his Hyde Park neighborhood were halted by a local alderman on the grounds that Bellow had made remarks about the neighborhood's inhabitants that they considered racist.
+Attempts to name a street after Bellow in his Hyde Park neighborhood were halted by a local alderman, Toni Preckwinkle, on the grounds that Bellow had made remarks about the neighborhood's inhabitants that they considered racist.
 A one-block stretch of West Augusta Boulevard in Humboldt Park was named Saul Bellow Way in his honor instead.

-Bellow was a supporter U.S. English, an organization formed in the early 1980s by John Tanton and former Senator S.I.
-Hayakawa, that supports making English the official language of the United States, and ended his association with the group in 1988.
+Bellow was a supporter of U.S. English, an organization formed in the early 1980s by John Tanton and former Senator S. I. Hayakawa, that supports making English the official language of the United States, but ended his association with the group in 1988.